griffinbran/Real-Estate-Statistical-Modeling/readme.md

 For Project 2 the evaluation categories are as follows:

 - **Organization**:	Clearly commented, annotated and sectioned Jupyter notebook or Python script.
 Comments and annotations add clarity, explanation and intent to the work.
 Notebook is well-structured with title, author and sections.
 Assumptions are stated and justified.
-- **Exploratory Data Analysis**: A thorough exploratory data analysis has been conducted.
-Descriptive statistics, univariate and bivariate analysis, and plotting are skillfully used to explore connections across the dataset between features and targets.
-- **Modeling Process**: Skillful and correct use of cross-validation, grid search, and goodness-of-fit metrics to evaluate candidate models.
-Assumptions and decisions in the modeling process are stated and justified.
-Use of correct modeling techniques in each challenge.
-Data is reproducibly and reliably transformed between training and test datasets.
+- **Presentaiton**
+- **Data Structures**: Python data structures including lists, dictionaries and imported structures (e.g. DataFrames), are created and used correctly.
+The appropriate data structures are used in context.
+Data structures are created and accessed using appropriate mechanisms such as comprehensions, slices, filters and copies.
+- **Python Syntax and Control Flow**: Python code is written correctly and follows standard style guidelines and best practices.
+There are no runtime errors.
+The code is expressive while being reasonably concise.
+- **Probability and Statistics**: Descriptive and inferential statistics are calculated and applied where appropriate.
+Probabilistic reasoning is demonstrated.
+There is a clear understanding of how probability and statistics affects the analysis being performed.
+- **Modeling**: Data is appropriately prepared for modeling.
+Model choice matches the context of the data and the analysis.
+Model hyperparameters are optimized.
+Model evaluation is robust.
+Model results are extracted and explained either visually, numerically or narratively.
 - **Regression Challenge Submission**: Student has made at least one successful submission to the [DSI-US-4 Regression Challenge](https://www.kaggle.com/c/dsi-us-4-project-2-regression-challenge)

+Your final assessment ("grade" if you will) will be calculated based on a [topical rubric](https://docs.google.com/spreadsheets/d/1V6OzSHPXCJEe_sVT7B1vE7sT-jqNMNo-NrmZHtafMXY/edit?usp=sharing).
+For each category, you will receive a score of 0-3.
+From the [rubric](https://docs.google.com/spreadsheets/d/1V6OzSHPXCJEe_sVT7B1vE7sT-jqNMNo-NrmZHtafMXY/edit?usp=sharing) you can see descriptions of each score and what is needed to attain those scores.